epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 Implementation / tests performed with the latest versions of all components:

-- openjdk 17.0.2 2022-01-18
+- openjdk 17.0.3 2022-04-19
-- Java EE 8 - _Couldn't use Jakarta EE 9.1 due to [this issue](https://stackoverflow.com/questions/71888497/openliberty-jakartaee-with-ibm-mq-resorce-adapater-java-lang-noclassdeffounder) with IBM MQ Resource Adapter_
+- Jakarta EE 9.1
-- Apache Maven 3.8.5
+- Apache Maven 3.8.6
-- OpenLibery 22.0.0.4
+- OpenLibery 22.0.0.7
-- IBM MQ & Resource Adapter 9.2.5.0
+- IBM MQ & Resource Adapter 9.3.0.0

-For convenience I'm versioning the adapter here but you should get your specific version from [Fix Central](https://www.ibm.com/support/fixcentral/).
+For convenience I'm versioning the adapter here.
+But you should get your specific version from [Fix Central](https://www.ibm.com/support/fixcentral/), following guidelines such as in [this procedure](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=adapter-installing-resource-in-liberty) for your particular version.

 ## Sources